bchadfield/csw-website/help/draft-content.markdown

 All new content in CS Workflow is placed in the Draft stage (indicated by the colour grey in the top drop down button).

-Once created, content can only be edited by admins and assigned editors.
+Once created, content can only be edited by admins.

 ### Creating content